 TL;DR: We propose an expansion-based approach for task-free continual learning for the first time.
 Our model consists of a set of neural network experts and expands the number of experts under the Bayesian nonparametric principle.

-Abstract: Despite the growing interest in continual learning, most of its contemporary works have been studied in a rather restricted setting where tasks are clearly distinguishable and task boundaries are known during training.
-However, if our goal is to develop an algorithm that learns as humans do, this setting is far from realistic and it is essential to develop a methodology that works in a task-free manner.
-Meanwhile, among several branches of continual learning, expansion-based methods have the advantage of eliminating catastrophic forgetting by allocating new resource to learn new data.
-In this work, we propose an expansion-based approach for task-free continual learning for the first time.
+Abstract: Despite the growing interest in continual learning, most of its contemporary works have been studied in a rather restricted setting where tasks are clearly distinguishable, and task boundaries are known during training.
+However, if our goal is to develop an algorithm that learns as humans do, this setting is far from realistic, and it is essential to develop a methodology that works in a task-free manner.
+Meanwhile, among several branches of continual learning, expansion-based methods have the advantage of eliminating catastrophic forgetting by allocating new resources to learn new data.
+In this work, we propose an expansion-based approach for task-free continual learning.
 Our model, named Continual Neural Dirichlet Process Mixture (CN-DPM), consists of a set of neural network experts that are in charge of a subset of the data.
 CN-DPM expands the number of experts in a principled way under the Bayesian nonparametric framework.
 With extensive experiments, we show that our model successfully performs task-free continual learning for both discriminative and generative tasks such as image classification and image generation.